 Standard DoseThe recommended dose varies depending on other medications being taken but will be either 150, 300, or 600 mg twice daily (available in 150 mg and 300 mg tablets).
-Approved for adults and children at least two years old weighing at least 22 pounds (10 kg) and having a creatinine clearance of at least 30mL/min (measurement of kidney function); dose depends on weight.
+Can be taken without regard to food.
+Approved for adults and children weighing at least 4.4 pounds (2 kg) and having a creatinine clearance of at least 30 mL/min (measurement of kidney function); dose depends on weight.
 Available in a 20 mg/mL oral solution as well as 25 mg and 75 mg tablets.
+Selzentry for children is dosed based on body weight.
+See the package insert or DHHS guidelines for weight-based dosing.
 The oral solution should be administered using the included press-in bottle adapter and oral dosing syringe.
-Can be taken without regard to food.
 Must be taken in combination with another antiretroviral(s).

-Take missed dose as soon as possible, unless it is closer in time to your next dose.
+Take missed dose as soon as possible, unless it is closer to the time of your next dose.
 Do not double up on your next dose.
-Before you start Selzentry, you will need a specific blood test called a Trofile to determine if this medication will work for you.
+Before starting Selzentry, a specific blood test called a Trofile is required to determine if this medication will work.

 Potential Side Effects and Toxicity